chennachaos/cmake-novice/_episodes/01-introduction.md

 To use CMake, you need to create configuration scripts/files called *CMakeLists.txt* which are used by CMake to generate build files, for example, Makefiles on Unix machines and projects/workspaces for Microsoft Visual Studio on Windows machines.
 If there are multiple modules, then a separate CMakeLists.txt file needs to be created for each module.
 CMake syntax looks similar to that of a high-level programming language.
 In fact, CMake scripts are full of calls to inbuilt functions.
-CMake also supports variables, conditional statements and loops, offering the user the flexibility in developing single script file that can be used across multiple platforms.
+CMake also supports variables, conditional statements, loops and functions, offering the user the flexibility in developing single script file that can be used across multiple platforms.

-CMake has also *modules*.
+CMake has also *modules*, i.e. scripts with a `.cmake` extension that can be loaded with the `include` command.
 A common use for modules is for external package
-management: the `find_package` uses, under the hood, modules for each package.
+management: the `find_package` function uses, under the hood, modules for each package.

-### CMake Flavours
-CMake has been used widely since 2000, the year of its creation.
-During these years, CMake and its users have evolved, coming up with better practices.
-Those who want to write new `CMakeLists.txt` file today should try to stick to a set of practices usually denoted as "modern CMake", which have the goal of making the build system more robust and easier to maintain.
+For language enthusiasts, a comprehensive guide to the syntax of CMake can be found [here](https://cmake.org/cmake/help/latest/manual/cmake-language.7.html#syntax).

 ### Building software 101